MikeHughesKent/PyFibreBundle/README.md

 * Insert image into mosaic either using dead-leaf or alpha blending.
 * Expand or scroll mosaic when the edge of the mosaic image is reached.

-## Currently being worked on
+## Super Resolution
-* Speed improvement to triangular linear interpolation to remove core pattern.
+* Combine multiple fibre bundle images to improve resolution.

 ## PyBundle Class
-PyBundle functions are static.
+* Object oriented version of PyFibreBundle

 ### Bundle locating, masking and filtering
 * __gFilter__(img, filterSize) : Applies 2D Gaussian filter of sigma *filterSize* to *img*.